The Forbidden History of Heavenly Mother

 1600 AD – Science and the Death of the Divine

-Though her face was forgotten, her shadow lingered—splintered into virgin and witch, mother and whore.
+Though her face was forgotten, her shadow lingered - splintered into virgin and witch, mother and whore.
 We stumble now over broken fragments of her image, a puzzle never to be whole again, for too many pieces are lost forever.
 Who will mourn her?
 Where are the prophetesses to wail for the loss, to stare into the abyss of her absence?

-By the 17th century, witch trials and superstition waned, but the suppression of the Great Mother intensified in new forms.
-“Mother Nature” was replaced by the machine of progress.
-She was reduced to inert matter, governed by mathematical probability, dissected by Descartes, Bacon, and Newton.
-Francis Bacon wrote of putting Nature “on the rack” to extract her secrets (Bacon, Novum Organum, 1620).
+As witch trials began to wane in parts of Europe, the suppression of the feminine took on new forms.
+Mother Nature was replaced by the machine of progress.
+She was increasingly recast as inert matter within the mechanistic worldview associated with thinkers such as Descartes, Bacon, and Newton.
+Francis Bacon wrote of putting Nature "on the rack" to extract her secrets (Bacon, Novum Organum, 1620).
 Forests ceased to be sacred groves; they became timber.

-Women, meanwhile, remained excluded from scientific circles.
-Science, cast as rational and objective, was deemed unsuitable for the “irrational” female.
+Women, meanwhile, remained largely excluded from scientific circles.
+Science, cast as rational and objective, was deemed unsuitable for the "irrational" female.
 The scientist became the new patriarchal priest, subduing chaotic nature.
 The binary hardened: man = mind (culture), woman = body (nature).
 To master nature was, symbolically, to master woman.

-The train of capitalism and colonialism roared westward, its factories belching smoke from the corpse of the Mother.
+The machinery of capitalism and colonialism roared forward, its factories belching smoke from the corpse of the Mother.
 Ecofeminist theorists have noted that the exploitation of women and the exploitation of nature went hand in hand under industrial capitalism (Merchant, Carolyn.
 The Death of Nature: Women, Ecology, and the Scientific Revolution.
 San Francisco: Harper & Row, 1980).
 Marxist historians likewise observe that industrial society valued women primarily as reproductive labor and secondarily as cheap factory workers, just as nature was valued only for its raw materials (Federici, Silvia.
 Caliban and the Witch, 2004).

-“The greatest danger that threatens mankind is the loss of soul.
+Carl Jung warned that a culture governed by one-sided rationality and severed from the unconscious feminine risked psychic and political catastrophe.
+In his view, such imbalance could erupt into war, mass violence, and social breakdown.
+He envisioned Europe drowning in rubble, blood flowing through its cities.
+As he warned in a 1934 seminar:"The greatest danger that threatens mankind is the loss of soul.
 When this happens, the anima [the feminine aspect of humanity] vanishes into the unconscious, where it builds up explosive forces.
-Then the world is torn apart by war and revolution.”
-(C. G. Jung, Vision Seminars, 1934; in Collected Works, Vol. 18, §585).
+Then the world is torn apart by war and revolution."(C. G. Jung, Vision Seminars, 1934; in Collected Works, Vol. 18, sec.
+585).

 When Inanna was stripped, shackled, and slain in the underworld of our unconscious, we, her children, failed to mourn her.
 So she returned, and in her fury, dragged us into the underworld with her.